-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2162 Total first-time, first-year (freshman) women who applied 3011 Total first-time, first-year (freshman) men who were admitted 1714 Total first-time, first-year (freshman) women who were admitted 2419 • Total full-time, first-time, first-year (freshman) men who enrolled 452 Total part-time, first-time, first-year (freshman) men who enrolled 13 • Total full-time, first-time, first-year (freshman) women who enrolled 613 Total part-time, first-time, first-year (freshman) women who enrolled 18
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 2323 Total first-time, first-year (freshman) women who applied 3420 Total first-time, first-year (freshman) men who were admitted 2232 Total first-time, first-year (freshman) women who were admitted 3341 • Total full-time, first-time, first-year (freshman) men who enrolled 523 Total part-time, first-time, first-year (freshman) men who enrolled 53 • Total full-time, first-time, first-year (freshman) women who enrolled 721 Total part-time, first-time, first-year (freshman) women who enrolled 56 Total first-time, first-year (degree-seeking) who applied 5743 Total first-time, first-year (degree-seeking) who were admitted 5573 Total first-time, first-year (degree-seeking) who enrolled 1353